 In the early 1990’s, Australian Urologist, Helen O’Connell noticed the care that was taken during prostate surgery to protect the nerve endings in the sexual anatomy of people with penises.
 She wondered why the same care wasn’t being taken to protect people with vulvas & vaginas during surgery.

 This led her to study the anatomy of the clitoris revealing the true anatomy of the clitoris in 1998 with further study & confirmation released in 2005.

 What do we know about the clitoris now?

 About 90% of the clitoris is beneath the surface and a more accurate term for it as suggested by Helen O’Connell is “The Clitoral Complex”.
 The clitoris has at least 8000 nerve endings (2-3X as many as the penis) Inside the body – the clitoris is intimately connected to the urethra & the vagina and is believed to be responsible for g-spot & vaginal orgasms (further debunking Freud).

-Surveys show that 15% of people with vulvas & vaginas can have an orgasm with direct stimulation of the clitoral glans/hood – but the most reliable path to orgasm is through touching the clitoris.
+Surveys show that 15% of people with vulvas & vaginas can have an orgasm without direct stimulation of the clitoral glans/hood – but the most reliable path to orgasm is through touching the clitoris.
 As far as we know, the sole function of the clitoris is pleasure.

 Good sex happens when we understand our bodies, and the bodies of our sexual partners, keep watching this space for more anatomy lessons.